 A trophy is awarded to the teams second and third in the KidSize 4-4 soccer game and the AdultSize 2-2 soccer game.
-In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
-In case of less than 4 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.
+In case of less than 59 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
+In case of less than 46 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.
 The final number of trophies awarded will be decided by the RoboCup Federation based on the number of actually participating teams.

-In a physical competition, certificates are awarded to the teams second and third in the technical challenges, to the team ranked second in the Best Humanoid list and a 'Best Player' certificate to the three most highly ranked Drop-in players.
+In a physical competition, a trophy is awarded to the team ranked first on the technical challenges and certificates are awarded to the teams second and third in the technical challenges.
+In case less than 15 teams participate to a size class, the team ranked first at technical challenges will be awarded a certificate instead of a trophy.
+A certificate is awarded to the team ranked second in the Best Humanoid list.
+A 'Best Player' certificate is awarded to the three most highly ranked Drop-in players.
+In case 20 teams or more participate to a class size, the team ranked first on Drop-in is awarded a trophy instead of a certificate.
 A team can only receive a 'Best Player' certificate if their total amount of points is greater than 0.

-In a physical cometption, the Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.
+In a physical competition, the Best Humanoid Award is awarded to the team ranked first in the Best Humanoid list, it can either be a trophy or a certificate.